Latter Day Church of Christ: Business activities

 The organization owns an extensive portfolio of business and land assets throughout the western United States, including a 300 acre dairy farm in Davis County; a 3200 acre farm in Tetonia, Idaho; a coal mine in Emery County; 1200 acre in Terreton, Idaho; discount and grocery stores; Desert Tech Firearms; and a restaurant supply company.
 A 2004 estimate put the value of these assets at more than $200 million, while ethnographer Janet Bennion estimated a value of $150 million in 2011.

 The organization is tight-lipped about their business activities.
 Some of their secrecy might be attributed to a fear of arrest for living in plural marriages, as had happened in 1957–1960 when being investigated by the Davis County Grand Jury, which some members claimed was organized by LDS Apostles Mark E. Peterson and Spencer W. Kimball.
 The Grand Jury was described as "The polygamist hunting Davis County Grand Jury" by the Ogden Standard-Examiner in 1959.
 That same year, Ardous Kingston Gustafson, a mother of four and founding Co-op member, was jailed on Christmas Eve when she could not produce membership lists used to further the court's investigation into charges of cohabitation.

 The Cooperative had its birth during the Great Depression when many families struggled immensely to provide for their families.
 For many years, members of the Cooperative lived in poor conditions, and had no legal way to apply for assistance.

 Long-time leader John Ortell Kingston lived in a small one-story clapboard house in Salt Lake City up until the time of his death in 1987.
-J. Ortell Kingston aggressively pursued a financially-expansive agenda for the Davis County Cooperative Society Inc. in the hopes of improving the financial condition of his followers.
+J. Ortell Kingston aggressively pursued a financially-expansive agenda for the Davis County Cooperative Society in the hopes of improving the financial condition of his followers.

 Since the mid-1990s, many members have become college-educated and live in middle-to-upper-middle-class homes throughout their communities.
 Currently the group claims that although different skillsets bring different financial outcomes, there is no homelessness within the DCCS, and internal programs exist for those experiencing financial poverty.